AdiRishi/turborepo-remote-cache-cloudflare/README.md

 Keep the following in mind

 -   Replace `SECRET` and `YOUR_API_URL` with your chosen values.
--   The TURBO_TEAM value must begin with `team_`
+-   The `TURBO_TEAM` value must begin with `team_`
 -   Remember to add the `.env` file to `.gitignore`
 -   If you are building your project in some remote CI tool (like Github Actions) you need to make these environment variables available to your build script

-**5. Modify your turbo commands to load the `.env` file prior to execution**
+### Step 4: Modify Turbo Commands

-Instead of running a command like `turbo run build` directly, we simply run `dotenv -- turbo run build`.
-This will load everything in our `.env` file into the processes environment variables.
+Load the `.env` file prior to execution.
+Instead of running a command like `turbo run build` directly, use `dotenv -- turbo run build`.
+This loads everything in our `.env` file into the process's environment variables.

-I would recommend modifying your scripts in `package.json` to use dotenv-cli so you don't have to remember this each time.
-E.g.
+Here's how to modify your scripts in `package.json` to use dotenv-cli:

 ```json
 {